Pulse Sequencer

 Tracker Engines

 For MOD / S3M / IT-style sequencing.
-Pattern data is held in PSRAM; sample playback can be done either by AMY (PCM voices) or by chipset voices via QSPI parameter writes — whichever fits the patch better.
+Pattern data is held in PSRAM; sample playback can be done either by AMY (PCM voices) or by Tempest voices via QSPI parameter writes — whichever fits the patch better.

 Classic Synth Emulators